 When operating with one inverter connected to one motor, an external thermal relay is not needed.
-When operating several motors with one inverter, install a thermal relay on each motor.
+When operating several motors with one inverter, use the internal thermal protection from the motor or install an external thermal overload relay on each motor.
 In this case, set parameter L1-01 to "0."

 Parmtr Code Display Function Range Initial Value Access Level L1-01 MOL Fault Select Enable/disable motor overload detection.
-1 Adv 0 Disabled 1 Coast to Stop (Immediate stop) L1-02 MOL Time Const Time for OL1 fault when motor current is $\geq 150\%$ of the motor rated current.
+1 Adv 0 Disabled 1 Coast to Stop (Immediate stop) L1-02 MOL Time Const Time for OL1 fault when motor current is \geq 150% of the motor rated current.
 0.1-5.0 min 1.0 Adv